arthur-stat/onebot-springboot/README.md

 > The project currently focuses primarily on adaptation for QQ bots.
 Theoretically, it should work with any platform that supports the OneBot v11 protocol, though some code modifications may be required for broader and more universal compatibility.

+# How to Use?

+You only need to refer to the example code under the *plugins* module to add and write commands for your own bot.
+The *core* and *forwarder* will operate according to the configuration file.

 # Implemented Features

 - Modular Design (Core, Adapter and Plugins)